Sabharishraj/C_Files/README.md

 * `linked_list-1.c`,`linked_list2.c` – Singly linked list basics
 * `node.c`, `node` – Node structure understanding
 * `stack_array.c`,`queue file.c` - Implementation of stacks and queue using array
+* `anagrams.c` - To check if the given input is anagram or not

 ---